 Today’s users are tech-savvy: They use software in nearly every aspect of their daily lives and they have high expectations for how this software should work in order to help them go about their everyday needs better, smarter and faster.
 As a result of these high expectations, software testing has become increasingly important to and intertwined with the entire software development process.

 And just as the bar has been raised on the practice of software testing, it’s also been raised on software testers, who are now a more strategic part of the team than ever before.
 These changes have created boundless opportunities for software testers, but capitalizing on those opportunities all starts with building a strong foundation of skills, including developing a deep understanding of the various approaches to testing and mastering the execution of them.

-If you’re ready to build that foundation by learning even more about the ins and outs of software testing, QASymphony has you covered.
+If you’re ready to build that foundation by learning even more about the ins and outs of software testing, Tricentis has you covered.

 We’ll help you keep a pulse on all things testing through our: